HealthBioscienceIDEAS/microscopy-novice/learners/setup.md

 - Navigate to the directory where you saved `Plate1-Blue-A-12-Scene-3-P3-F2-03.czi` to earlier on.
 - Select `Plate1-Blue-A-12-Scene-3-P3-F2-03.czi` and click open.
-- If you see a `Choose reader` dialog, select `napari-aicsimageio`.
+- If you see a `Choose reader` dialog, select `Bioio Reader`.

 ::::::::::::::::::::::::::
 ::::::::::::::::::: solution

 ## Expected Output

-![If this is what you see your napari and aicsimageio plugin installation is working as expected.
+![If this is what you see your napari and BioIO plugin installation is working as expected.
 If not then please check the installation first by re-running the above steps and checking for any error messages in the